In France, New Year’s Eve, known as “La Saint-Sylvestre” or “réveillon de l’an”, is celebrated in a variety of ways.

 You might also find raw cockles, mussels and raw sea urchin.

-You knew it was coming!
-SNAILS, a French delicacy rarely served outside of French cuisine except maybe in Asia.
-I particularly Feuilletés-d’escargots for the new years Meal.
+Snails, known as escargot in France is a French delicacy rarely served outside of French cuisine except maybe in Asia.
+I particularly like Feuilletés-d’escargots for the new years Meal.
+Think of it as a puff pastry filled with escargot and cream.
 You can’t even tell you are eating snails.
+Here is a nice recipe in French for Feuilletés d’escargots aux cèpes).

 Contrary to popular belief, not all French people eat escargot but for those that do eat them, they usually do so around special dinners or holidays like New Years and Christmas which explains why more than half of all escargot sales in France are sold around the end of the year.